clearpix.gif (43 bytes)

 13.0 Schedule

-13.1 Each team will play all other teams within its division sixteen times each, all teams outside of its division (but within its league) twelve times each and all teams in one division (alternating each year) in the opposite league four times each.
+13.1 Each team will play all other teams within its division sixteen times each, all teams outside of its division (but within its league) eight times each and each team in the opposing league four times each.

 13.2 Chapters One, Two, Five and Six will consist of 28 games each.
 Chapters Three and Four will each consist of 24 games.